-I was in Goa for Publishing Next conference and was staying at a retreat in Vainguinim Valley in Dona Paula area.
-Day 1, I went on a mini adventure to buy a book on walking tours of Goa that took me roughly 4 hours and involved hitchhiking, walking for about 3 km’s, riding a local bus and then riding a motorbike.
+I was in Goa for the Publishing Next conference and was staying at a retreat in Vainguinim Valley in the Dona Paula area.
+On day 1, I went on a mini adventure to buy a book on walking tours of Goa that took me roughly 4 hours and involved hitchhiking, walking for about 3 km, riding a local bus, and then riding a motorbike.
 Last day along with some fellow bibliophiles I went walking with this book in hand around the area.

-Sunset View Point at Dona Paula, Goa.
+Sunset View Point at Dona Paula, Goa

 We started our walk in the rain by walking towards the Raj Bhavan, the residence of the Governor of Goa.
 You pass through the National Institute of Oceanography before reaching the tall guarded gates of Raj Bhavan.
-There is an old British cemetery that is located just outside the Raj Bhavan and has graves of British soldiers from early 19th CE.
+There is an old British cemetery that is located just outside the Raj Bhavan and has graves of British soldiers from the early 19th CE.
 As it was raining heavily we could only see the entrance gate from a distance and could not enter the unpaved area.

-Usually, the entry to Raj Bhavan is restricted, but on a Sunday morning, it is open for those who want to visit the chapel inside for Sunday mass.
+Usually, entry to Raj Bhavan is restricted, but on a Sunday morning, it is open for those who want to visit the chapel inside for Sunday mass.
 As luck would have it, it was a Sunday morning, so we were allowed to go inside with strict instructions that no photography is allowed.
-A long walk through the long tree-line avenues with many trees carrying a biographical board took us to the white chapel that stood almost at the corner from where all you could see is the sea.
-Inside this extremely well-maintained chapel, the mass was in progress and we sat through for some time, sang a few hymns with the choir and then went down to see the grotto.
+A long walk through the long tree-lined avenues with many trees carrying a biographical board took us to the white chapel that stood almost at the corner from where all you could see is the sea.
+Inside this extremely well-maintained chapel, the mass was in progress and we sat through for some time, sang a few hymns with the choir, and then went down to see the grotto.

-Grotto is a small cave that belongs to St Paula who very conspicuously wears a pearl necklace over a gaudy blue dress.
+The grotto is a small cave that belongs to St Paula who very conspicuously wears a pearl necklace over a gaudy blue dress.
 It is believed that any wish made here comes true.
 I have asked these wishes at so many places that even if a small percentage of them works I would be on top of the world.

 Dona Paula Jetty